 The Canon EOS 90D is a versatile APS-C DSLR camera.
 It takes sharp, clear images with a relatively high dynamic range and little noise, even at high ISO settings.
 It's also equipped with an autofocus system that delivers very good performance in photography and does a remarkable job of tracking and maintaining focus on subjects in 4k and FHD video.
 It's comfortable to operate and has a well-laid-out menu system that's easy to navigate.
 Unfortunately, it's quite bulky and does poorly smoothing out camera shake while recording.

 The Canon 90D is decent for travel photography.
 Images are detailed and fairly low in graininess as you increase camera ISO, though image sharpness does decrease at high ISO levels.
 It has a wide shutter speed range, allowing you to freeze the movement of fast-moving subjects or take long-exposure shots with relative ease.
-Its autofocus system is also reasonably quick, reliable, and consistent, and it should have sufficient battery life to last you throughout extended shooting sessions.
+Its autofocus system is also reasonably quick, reliable, and consistent, and it has sufficient battery life to last you throughout extended shooting sessions.
 Unfortunately, it's quite bulky, which can make it a hassle to carry around, though it's comfortable to use.

 The Canon 90D is a good option for sports and wildlife photography.
-Image quality is good overall, and its decently high maximum shooting speed, combined with its fast maximum shutter speed, should make it reasonably simple to capture clear images of fast-moving subjects.
+Image quality is good overall, and its decently high maximum shooting speed, combined with its fast maximum shutter speed, make it easy to capture clear images of fast-moving subjects.
 Its autofocus system also does a good job of acquiring and maintaining focus on faces and objects.
 It's comfortable to operate, though some of its controls are a little sluggish, and its bulky size can present a bit of an annoyance.

 The Canon 90D is okay for vlogging.
 While it's quite heavy and bulky, it does have a fully articulated screen that allows you to monitor what's being recorded even when the camera is facing you.
 Video quality in 4k is sharp and clear, though it performs slightly worse in FHD.
 Its autofocus system does an excellent job of acquiring and maintaining focus on faces.
 However, it can struggle to smooth out camera shake while recording handheld video.